-- Yvonne Bambrick, Executive Director, Toronto Cyclists Union - Smokey Dymny written submission also provided; copy on file in the Board office.
+- Yvonne Bambrick, Executive Director, Toronto Cyclists Union \ - Smokey Dymny

 Dr. Mukherjee advised that the Board had received 406 written submissions from citizens who supported Mr. Heisey's request for improvements to the enforcement of parking regulations on the bicycle lanes.
 The Board office printed and responded to the first 155 written submissions; copies on file in the Board office.